bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 - `displayEmojis` (default `true`): convert `:emoji:` syntax to Unicode.
 - `hyperlinkBehavior`: emit external links as `title`, `url`, or `markdown`.
 - `indentType`: choose list indentation via spaces or tabs.

-## Design Rationale

-- **RenderMarkup for HTML**: Using Joplin's native renderer (`renderMarkup`) ensures that the copied HTML faithfully represents the user's Joplin settings, reducing the maintenance burden of a separate markdown configuration.
-- **markdown-it for Plain Text**: A dedicated `markdown-it` instance is retained for the plain text pipeline to provide the fine-grained control needed for custom text extraction and formatting rules.
-- **DOM-based post-processing** provides reliable sanitization, nested HTML handling, and portability for embedded images.
-- **Separation of concerns** keeps orchestrators thin and the heavy lifting in small, testable modules.
-Settings registration is isolated in `settings.ts`, logging is centralized in `logger.ts`.
-- **Conservative defaults** favor clean output; advanced preservation is opt-in.
-- **Error reporting**: failed operations display errors in the toast UI, with structured logging via `logger.ts` for debugging while continuing where possible.

-## Extension Points

-1. Add an output format: create `src/<format>/` with its own `markdownSetup.ts`, renderer, and formatter; reuse `logger.ts` and utilities.
-2. Introduce new settings: add to `SETTINGS` constants, register in `settings.ts`, extend `types.ts`, validate in `utils.ts`, and create/update loader functions in `settings.ts`.
-3. Support additional resource schemes: augment `assetProcessor.ts` (no changes required in pure renderers).
-4. Enhance plain text rules: adjust `plainText/plainTextCollector.ts` (and supporting helpers in `tokenRenderers.ts`) and update corresponding tests.

 ## Testing Strategy